GNOME/tracker/docs/website/faq.md

 Programs that fix tags and organize music collections on disk, such as [Beets](http://beets.io/), work well with Tracker.

-[How can I control what Tracker indexes?]: #how-can-i-control-what-tracker-indexes
+[control what Tracker indexes]: #how-can-i-control-what-tracker-indexes